tbm/homepage/content/debian/kirkwood/qnap/ts-219/troubleshooting.md

 <h1>Troubleshooting</h1>

-This page describes common problems that users of Debian on the QNAP TS-210, TS-212, TS-219 and TS-219P have run into.
-If you have any problems with your QNAP TS-21x, either while trying to install Debian or when running Debian, please look through this page carefully to see whether you can find a solution.
+This page describes common problems that users of Debian on the QNAP TS-210, TS-212, TS-219, TS-219P, TS-220 and TS-221 have run into.
+If you have any problems with your QNAP device, either while trying to install Debian or when running Debian, please look through this page carefully to see whether you can find a solution.
 If your problem is not covered here, feel free to contact the <a href = "http://lists.debian.org/debian-arm/">debian-arm